tidymodels/hardhat/cran-comments.md

 Both `scream()` and `shrink()` are already exported, and their help files do not use any unexported functions.

+> \dontrun{} should only be used if the example really cannot be executed (e.g. because of missing additional software, missing API keys, ...) by the user.
+That's why wrapping examples in \dontrun{} adds the comment ("# Not run:") as a warning for the user.
+Does not seem necessary.
+Please unwrap the examples if they are executable in < 5 sec, or replace
+\dontrun{} with \donttest{}.

+Removed all uses of `\dontrun{}`.

 ### Review 2 - 2019-11-28

 > Please omit the redundant 'Toolkit for' from your title.